zhangjinshuoseu-create/SLP_TENN/README.md

 ### 2. Train

-Hyper-parameters are set inside each script (no CLI arguments).
+Hyperparameters are set inside each script (no CLI arguments).
 Run the one you need:

 ```bash
 python train_cizf_UE12TX12_QPSK.py     # CIZF-DL